-Debit - Account No.179-100

-Other Deferred Charges - TCPL Tolls and Fuel - Northern and Eastern Operations Area
+Debit - Account No.179-100 Other Deferred Charges - TCPL Tolls and Fuel - Northern and Eastern Operations Area Credit - Account No. 623 Cost of Gas

 To record, as a debit (credit) in Deferral Account No. 179-100, the difference in the costs between the actual per unit TCPL tolls and associated fuel and the forecast per unit TCPL tolls and associated fuel costs included in the rates as approved by the Board.